healeycodes/crane-search/README.md

 The full text search engine is powered in part with code from Artem Krylysov's blog post [Let's build a Full-Text Search engine](https://artem.krylysov.com/blog/2020/07/28/lets-build-a-full-text-search-engine/).

+No effort has been made to shrink the Wasm binary.
+See [Reducing the size of Wasm files](https://github.com/golang/go/wiki/WebAssembly#reducing-the-size-of-wasm-files).

 ## Use it

 Describe your document files and their metadata.